YourAverageYeet/mhit/README.md

 ## `convert` Mode

-Being an image tool that supports a custom format, this mode is a necessity, though it currently can only convert two Windows bitmaps *to* a single MHS file.
+Being an image tool that supports a custom format, this mode is a necessity.
+It, as the name suggests, converts to and from `MHS` files, with Windows BMP files being the other format it works with.

+When converting *to* an `MHS` file, two `BMP` files are supplied after the mode name.
 The two supplied bitmap files are, in order, a sixteen-gray "skeleton" and an, at maximum, sixteen-by-sixteen pixel palette reference.
-These two images are read together to create an MHS sprite. **This mode is the *first* of MHIT's two "primary modes."**
+These two images are read together to create an MHS sprite.

+When converting *from* and `MHS` file, a sprite file is supplied followed by either a 0 or a 1.
+The two numbers have the following effects:
+- A "0" puts the conversion into "skeleton and palettes" mode, which outputs two `BMP` files that can be re-fed into the other conversion method to recreate the original `MHS` file.
+- A "1" puts the conversion into "colored" mode, where `MHIT` outputs a colored image for each palette within the original `MHS`.

+**This mode is the *first* of MHIT's two "primary modes."**

 ## `vis-test` Mode